ydahal1/ydahal1/jokes.md

 1. Why did the software engineer go broke?
-Because he lost his domain in a phishing attack!
+Because he lost his domain in a DDoS attack!

-2. Why do programmers prefer dark mode?
-Because light attracts bugs!
+2. Why did the cybersecurity expert bring a ladder to the office?
+Because he heard the system had a lot of bugs!

-3. Why did the developer go broke?
-Because he lost all his cache!
+3. Why did the software engineer always carry a pencil and paper?
+In case he needed to draw a "byte"!

-4. Why did the cybersecurity expert bring a ladder to work?
-Because he wanted to reach new heights in network security!
+4. Why did the cybersecurity analyst always bring a mirror to work?
+To reflect any suspicious activity back to the hackers!

 [
-Tue Aug 22 01:05:25 UTC 2023
+Wed Aug 23 01:04:31 UTC 2023
  ]